horizontalsystems/blockchain-crypto-guides/DeFi/4-making-money-defi.md

     There are a number of major DeFi services which facilitate cryptocurrency lending and borrowing services in non-custodial manner.

-    Those with crypto assets can lend their assets to a DeFi service (smart contract) at specific interest rates.
-At the same time these services allow others to borrow cryptocurrency from a smart contract at higher rates.
+    Those with crypto assets can lend their assets to a DeFi service (smart contract) at given interest rates.
+At the same time these services allow others to borrow cryptocurrency at higher rates.

     Practically speaking, someone can potentially borrow crypto assets from one service and then invest them in some profitable liquidity pool.
 The user can then make a profit given that earnings from the liquidity pool outweighs the cost of borrowing.

-    In one of the coming sections we are looking in depth at major [DeFi lending pools](/DeFi/7-lending-borrowing.md).
+    In the coming sections we are looking in depth at major [DeFi lending pools](/DeFi/7-lending-borrowing.md).

-## Other
+## 4. Other

+The classification above mean to provide a basic overview of the type of DeFi services that currently exist.
+As DeFi continues to grow expect to see more creative ways to put your crypto assets to work.

+While the categories above account for most DeFi services, there are also those which do not belong to any.
+Let's go over some of those service below:

-- flashloans
+- Prediction Markets

-- lego blocks >> experimenting with DeFi products
+    Prediction markets allow users to bet on sports, economics, world events and more.
+One of the most popular DeFi services in that category is [Augur](https://augur.net).

-- prediction markets
+- Flash Loans

+    There are smart contracts which can lend users large amounts without collateral, provided they pay back the loan within the same transaction (i.e. immediately).

+    Someone may ask, why take out a loan if you have to pay it back immediately?
+There are a few legitimate applications for flash loans i.e. refinancing crypto loans, or for arbitrage opportunities on a decentralized exchange.

+The concept of flash loans is fairly advanced to grasp and therefore no worries if you don't understand it yet.
+We will go over some real life examples in later section.

+> It should be noted that DeFi services are inter-operable.
+For instance, a person may borrow some money on one DeFi service, then pass the money to another service for something else, then to another and another.
+>
+> The aim is to end up with more funds at the end of the transaction, repay the borrowed loan at the very end of the transaction and earn some profit as a result.
+All of that in a single transaction.

+This interoperability enabled more experienced and technical users utilize DeFi services as lego building blocks and create complex transactions which go far beyond the standard 'transfer X tokens FROM address1 TO address2'.

+It's fine if that concept appears somewhat unclear to you at this point.
+You don't need to understand that at this point.